-“The Victoria plan (you can see the Victoria gallery here) is what drew me in, but it was two stories,” Monika explains.
+“The Victoria plan is what drew me in, but it was two stories,” Monika explains.
 The couple wanted their custom log home to be as accessible as possible, so they could live out their lives in it.
 “I’m building my house so it’ll never push me out,” Monika says.
 In the end, they decided to combine the Victoria plan with The Preachers one-story plan, and include 3-foot doorways to accommodate wheelchairs.

 Monika and Serge put together a list of priorities, and the design team worked with them to create their custom floor plan.

 “The design team at Confederation is second to none,” Monika says.
 “They were indeed partners in every sense of the word.”